Heart of Darkness

 For each character listed below, complete the graphic organizer.
 You should include at least 3 quotes that define the character’s personality, at least 5 words of your choosing to describe the character’s personality, and an image of what you think the character might look like.
 Be sure to include the page number for each quote you provide.

 Look back to the History of the Congo activity and identify which parts of what you learned are similar to various aspects of the story.
 For instance, do any of the people from the Congo’s colonial history resemble any of the characters from Heart of Darkness?
 Do any of the events that took place seem closely related to the events from the story?
 Think about these questions and more as you make connections between Heart of Darkness and the DRC’s history.
-As you reflect on that section of Exploring Africa, and as you read, keep track of the similarities in your Exploring Africa Journal.
+As you reflect on that section of Exploring Africa, and as you read, keep track of the similarities.

 While reading find examples of the following literary elements: